Bumps and redness on the face, how to get rid of them?

 What to do in case of persistent redness?

-If the redness persists or worsens, consulting a dermatologist allows for an accurate diagnosis and appropriate treatment.
+If redness persists or worsens, consulting a dermatologist allows for an accurate diagnosis and appropriate treatment.
 Certain conditions like rosacea require specific care under medical prescription.

 Bibliography